 At THPT we will bring out the best by providing a rich experience both within and beyond the classroom.
 This will enable all our young people to thrive personally an academically, overcome challenges and make a positive contribution to society.

-Here at Oxted School we are ambitious for all our students are conscious of the competitive world of work they will shortly enter; with that in mind we aim to offer every child, every opportunity to access a broad and balanced curriculum that enables them to strive for excellence and meet the challenges ahead.
+At Oxted School we are ambitious for all our students, we are conscious of the competitive world they will shortly enter; with that in mind we aim to offer every child, the opportunity to access a broad and balanced curriculum that empowers them to strive for excellence and meet the challenges ahead.

 The curriculum is timetabled in a ten day cycle of 50, one hour lessons.
 The size of our school enables us to cover a wide range of courses and meet students’ individual needs and aptitudes more easily.

 Teaching Group Arrangements